gingerbeardman/Reindent-o-matic/Reindent-o-matic.novaextension/README.md

 **Reindent-o-matic** allows you to apply .editorconfig indent rules to your files!

-It can be run on the current file, or every file in your project matching specified file extensions.
+It can be run on the current file, or all files matching specific extensions.

 > Important: changes are applied but not saved, giving you the opportunity to review.